 In accordance with normal commercial practice the Academy Trust has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £2,000,000 on any one claim and the cost for the year ended 31 August 2014 was £680 (2013 - £635).
-The cost of this insurance is included in the total insurance cost.
+The insurance provides cover up to $\pounds 2,000,000$ on any one claim and the cost for the year ended 31 August 2015 was included in the total insurance cost of $\pounds 11,190$ (2014 - $\pounds 680$, trustee insurance cost only).